 Each item they take from you that they can visibly see hurts you, feeds their desire to feel physically in control of your emotions.
 They thrill biologically to the IDEA of being powerful.

-While they might not be able to physically scare or harm you now because you are larger than them or they are frail, if they can knock the wind out of you by giving that family ring or grandparent’s treasured heirlooms like rugs or home goods that were promised to you for a lifetime?
+While they might not be able to physically scare or harm you now because you are larger than them or they are frail, what if they can knock the wind out of you by giving that family ring or grandparent’s treasured heirlooms like rugs or home goods that were promised to you for a lifetime?

 That’s their number one way to do something psychologically, spiritually, financially, socially, and emotionally traumatizing to PHYSICALLY hurt you.